How To Protect Yourself As An Empath

 If you need to take a hot bath while one of your family members is in crisis mode – do it.
 You deserve it.

-You can be happy even if someone you love is upset.
+You can be happy even if someone you love is angry with you.
 Remind yourself that there is nothing wrong with it.

 If you want to go for a hike even if your best friend is devastated over a breakup – do it.
-Trust your friend that she can soothe herself and ask for professional help if it’s necessary.
+Trust your friend that he or she can soothe themselves and ask for professional help if it’s necessary.

-You need to be your own savior, and other people should be their own anchor.
+You need to be your own savior, empath.
+Just like other people should be their own anchors.

 Yes, you can absolutely emotionally support others, but make sure it doesn’t deplete you.
 Do it on your own terms and boundaries that serve you best.